-In stage II, there are also the same treatment choices for prostate cancer as with stage I-daily screening, radiation therapy, and radical prostatectomy.
+In stage 2, there are also the same treatment choices for prostate cancer as with stage 1-daily screening, radiation therapy, and radical prostatectomy.
 If the Gleason scores (an indicator that tests cancer aggressiveness) are high, then the radiation dose will be increased.

 In this stage, the tumour has spread to the bladder, rectum, lymph nodes, organs, or bones, however.
 Hormone therapy may be paired with surgery, radiation, or chemotherapy, external radiation, chemotherapy, and operation at this stage.
 Surgery relieves complications such as bleeding or clogging of the urine.
 Bisphosphonate drugs suppress cancer cell growth and help in the prevention of cancer cells.

-The methods of cancer treatment in India for stage III thyroid cancer is similar to stage I and II , which includes surgery.
+The methods of cancer treatment in India for Stage 3 thyroid cancer is similar to Stages 1 and 2 , which includes surgery.
 Hormone therapy is subsequently given.
 After surgery, further radiation therapy with beam will be performed, in order to minimize the risk of recurrence in the neck if the tumour is severe.
 Research indicates that radioactive iodine treatment enhances the survival, particularly for those with cancers that spread to nearby lymph nodes or remote locations in the body, of patients with papillary or follicular thyroid cancer.

 If cancer returns to the neck, first an ultrasound-guided biopsy is performed to prove it is cancer.
 Often surgery is used when the tumour is resectable (removable).
 If the cancer appears on a radioiodine scan (meaning iodine is taken by the cells), radioactive iodine (RAI) therapy may be used either alone or under surgery.
 External radiation may be used if the cancer does not appear on the radioiodine scan but is found through other imaging tests (such as an MRI or PET scan).

-Tumour reduction surgery is the primary treatment for stage I ovarian cancer.
+Tumour reduction surgery is the primary treatment for Stage 1 ovarian cancer.
 The uterus, both Fallopian tubes, and both ovaries are most often removed (a bilateral salpingo-oophorectomy hysterectomy).
 After surgery, the treatment will depend on the cancer's sub-stage.

-For cancers in stage II (including IIA and IIB), treatment starts with staging and debulking surgery.
+For cancers in Stage 2 (including 2A and 2B), treatment starts with staging and debulking surgery.
 This includes a bilateral salpingo-oophorectomy and a hysterectomy.
 The surgeon will try to get as much of the tumour as possible removed.
 Chemo is recommended for at least 6 cycles following the surgery.
 The carboplatin-paclitaxel combination is most often used.
-Instead of intravenous (IV) chemotherapy, some women with stage II ovarian cancer are treated with intraperitoneal (IP) chemotherapy.
+Instead of intravenous (IV) chemotherapy, some women with Stage 2 ovarian cancer are treated with intraperitoneal (IP) chemotherapy.

 While the staging system of the American Joint Committee on Cancer (TNM) is often used to classify the progression of liver cancer accurately, physicians use a more realistic method to define treatment options.
 Hepatic cancers are classed as: